Gerald Barnbaum: Plea deal, escape, and incarceration

 Federal authorities joined the investigation, since Barnbaum had defrauded federal employees.
 Facing the possibility of spending the rest of his life in federal prison, Barnbaum pleaded guilty to mail fraud, unlawful dispensing of controlled substances and fraudulent use of a controlled substances registration.
 He was sentenced to 12.5 years in prison.
 Executive Health was later sued for battery, sexual battery and medical malpractice during Barnbaum's tenure there; the company agreed to pay $9.2 million in damages to almost 500 plaintiffs.

 During a transfer to another prison in 2000, Barnbaum escaped while on a transfer furlough from a prison in California to another minimum security prison in Minnesota.
 He was captured by the US Marshals Service four weeks later while working in yet another medical clinic.
 He was sentenced to an additional six months in prison for escaping custody, to be served consecutively with his original sentence.
 Barnbaum served his sentence at the FMC Rochester in Rochester, Minnesota, where he died on June 15, 2018.
 The real Dr. Barnes spent several years repairing his credit and his reputation as a result of Barnbaum's fraudulent activities.

 Barnbaum's case was profiled on the TV series Masterminds, in 2007 on American Greed, in the second episode of the first season., and in 2013 on Who the (Bleep)...
 Season 1, Episode 11 “Bad Medicine.”

 Death

 Gerald Barnbaum died in prison on June 15, 2018, according to information available online from the Federal Bureau of Prisons.
-He was 84 years old.
+He was 85.